wisherg/rapidminer-course/Data analysis using rapidminder.md

 ### how to get more example and more attribution

+### loop

+* classwork 15.1
+* 1, generate new column by loop operator
+* 2, generate new column by loop operator with "reuse result"

 * classwork 15.2
 * 1, using loop operator get the data of different date
 * 2, get more example by Sliding window